Xentrk/x3mRouting/README.md

 #### 1. LAN Client Routing

 An alternative approach to automate and easily assign LAN clients to a WAN or VPN Client interface.
 This option eliminates the need to enter the LAN Client information and IP addresses in the OpenVPN Client Screen.
-The **LAN Clients** option can be used by itself or with one of the two options below.
+The [LAN Clients Routing](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#1-lan-client-routing-1) option can be used by itself or with one of the two options below.

 #### 2. OpenVPN Client Screen, OpenVPN Event & x3mRouting.sh Script

-Provides the ability to create IPSET lists using the **x3mRouting.sh** script and selectively route the IPSET lists thru the VPN Client by entering the IPSET name in a modified OpenVPN Client Screen.
+Provides the ability to create IPSET lists using the **x3mRouting.sh** script and selectively route the IPSET lists thru the VPN Client by entering the IPSET name in a modified [OpenVPN Client Screen](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#2-openvpn-client-screen-openvpn-event--x3mroutingsh-script-1).
 The customized OpenVPN Client Screen is still a work in progress.
 You can't use the screen to route IPSET lists to bypass the VPN Client and route to the WAN interface at this time.
 Use option 3 instead.

 #### 3. OpenVPN Event & x3mRouting.sh Script

-The **x3mRouing.sh** script provides the ability to
+The [x3mRouing.sh](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#3-openvpn-event--x3mroutingsh-script-1) script provides the ability to

   * Create IPSET lists with no routing rules.
 The feature is for those who prefer to use the custom OpenVPN Client Screen.
   * Create and selectively route IPSET lists to the VPN Client interface for all traffic or specific devices.